 You don’t have to trade your heath, productivity, or happiness for your livelihood.
 But to do that, you have to be proactive about it.
 It’s not just going to happen for you.

 That’s where the blog comes in.
 It started as a byproduct of writing the book — a place where I could elaborate or expand on its ideas and explain things that weren’t going to fit in (or were a little too much of a tangent for) its pages.
-But now, it’s become its own repository of info and advice for living your best life, anywhere.
+But now, it has become its own repository of hard-won lessons, research, and advice for making your life a little better, no matter where you are.

 I hope you find what you’re looking for here.
 And if you don’t, drop me a line.
 I’m always open to questions and suggestions.

 One more note: I’m not the only person that writes here.
-My brother (and co-founder over at Ohmcoach) pitches in from time to time as well.
+My brother (who is also a contributing author to the book) pitches in from time to time as well.
 His name is Kennedy — you’ll see his byline on the things he writes.

-He’s never done the travel thing himself, but he’s an expert in a number of the things that travelers need help with: behavioral change, goal setting and activity planning, time management, and exercise science.
+He’s never done the travel thing himself, but he’s the research expert around here, already wide read and ready to go diving into more studies about a number of the things that travelers need help with: behavioral change, goal setting and activity planning, time management, and exercise science.